sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_the_art_of_execution.md

 3. Invest Big and Focus
 	* When connoisseurs were very confident in an idea, they build up big positions
-4. Dont' be scared
+4. Don't' be scared
 	* One of the keys to riding a big winner is to avoid being scared out of it.
-	* The way many Connoissuers avoided being scared out of a position or being attracted away by another great investment was 	to take small profits as the stock kept going up rather than selling entirely out of the position.
+	* The way many Connoisseurs avoided being scared out of a position or being attracted away by another great investment was 	to take small profits as the stock kept going up rather than selling entirely out of the position.

 5. Make sure you have a pillow
 	* One of key requirements of staying invested in a big winner is to have (or cultivate) a high boredom threshold.
 	* Many of us , seeing we have made a profit of 40% in one of our stocks, start actively looking for another company to invest the money into.

 6. Dealing with Losses
-	* Despite their successful approach, only one in three of Connoissuers' ideas made money.
+	* Despite their successful approach, only one in three of Connoisseurs' ideas made money.
 In other words, every Connoisseur was also an assassin or a hunter when it came to losses.

-### Dangers of being a Connoissuers
+### Dangers of being a Connoisseurs

-Being a Connoissuers is not easy.
+Being a Connoisseurs is not easy.
 It also comes with some significant dangers that must be watched for

 1. You can be too late.
 	* Ned Davis, using Down Jones Industrial average from 1929 to 1998 showed that: THe bulk of investors returns (more or less half) in bull markets come in the first third of a rally.